JetBrains/jpa-buddy-documentation/entity-designer/entity-designer.md

 ### Id and Generation Strategy

-The most important attribute of any entity is ID.
-JPA Buddy allows you to choose the type (1) and generation strategy (2).
+According to the JPA specification, an ID attribute is required for an entity definition.
+JPA Buddy allows you to generate this attribute and choose the type (1) and generation strategy (2).
 Also, you can specify what sequence to use for the `Sequence` generation strategy (3).

 ![sequence_id.jpeg](img/sequence_id.jpeg)